|Approved by||Council, 14 November 1995|

-These Procedures apply to all staff and students who are engaged in, or plan to undertake, externally sponsored graduate research.
+This Procedure applies to all staff and students who are engaged in, or plan to undertake, externally sponsored graduate research.

-(a) The student(s) should be fully informed in writing prior to their acceptance of the thesis topic of any agreement into which the University has entered and which may restrict their publication rights.
+- The student(s) should be fully informed in writing prior to their acceptance of the thesis topic of any agreement into which the University has entered and which may restrict their publication rights.

-(c) Only in exceptional circumstances will the normal thesis examination procedures be modified.
+- Only in exceptional circumstances will the normal thesis examination procedures be modified.
 In these exceptional circumstances the University will arrange for commercial-in-confidence agreements to be completed by all prospective examiners before receiving the thesis for examination.

-(d) The delay in publication will be formally agreed in the following or similar manner:
+- The delay in publication will be formally agreed in the following or similar manner:

-The Sponsor recognises that, under University policy, the results of the University Project must be publishable and agrees that Researchers engaged in Project shall be permitted to present at symposia, national, or regional professional meetings, and to publish in journals, theses or dissertations, or otherwise of their own choosing, methods and results of Project, provided, however, that Sponsor shall have been furnished copies of any proposed publication at least [_____] months in advance of the submission of such proposed publication or presentation to a journal, editor, or other third party.
-Sponsor shall have [____] months, after receipt of said copies, to object to such proposed presentation or proposed publication on the basis that there is patentable subject matter which needs protection.
-In the event that Sponsor makes such objection, said Researcher(s) shall refrain from making such publication or presentation for a maximum of [____] months from date of receipt of such objection in order for University to file patent application(s) with the Patent and Trademark Office and/or foreign patent office(s) directed to the patentable subject matter contained in the proposed publication or presentation.
+The Sponsor recognises that, under University policy, the results of the University Project must be publishable and agrees that Researchers engaged in the Project shall be permitted to present at symposia, national, or regional professional meetings, and to publish in journals, theses or dissertations, or otherwise of their own choosing, methods and results of the Project, provided, however, that the Sponsor shall have been furnished copies of any proposed publication at least [_____] months in advance of the submission of such proposed publication or presentation to a journal, editor, or other third party.
+The Sponsor shall have [____] months, after receipt of the said copies, to object to such proposed presentation or proposed publication on the basis that there is patentable subject matter which needs protection.
+In the event that the Sponsor makes such objection, the said Researcher(s) shall refrain from making such publication or presentation for a maximum of [____] months from the date of receipt of such objection in order for the University to file patent application(s) with the Patent and Trademark Office and/or foreign patent office(s) directed to the patentable subject matter contained in the proposed publication or presentation.